kailaix/ADCME.jl/docs/src/ot.md

 # Optimal Transport

 Optimal transport (OT) can be used to measure the "distance" between two probability distribution.

+## Discrete Wasserstein Distance

-In this chapter, we introduce a novel approach for training a general model: SinkHorn Generative Networks (SGN).
+In this section, we introduce a novel approach for training a general model: SinkHorn Generative Networks (SGN).
 In this approach, a neural network is used to transform a sample from uniform distributions to a sample of targeted distribution.
 We train the neural network by minimizing the discrepancy between the targeted distribution and the desired distribution, which is described by optimal transport distance.
-Different from generative adversarial nets (GAN), we do not use a discriminator neural network to construct the discrepancy; instead, it is computed directly with efficient SinkHorn algorithm.
+Different from generative adversarial nets (GAN), we do not use a discriminator neural network to construct the discrepancy; instead, it is computed directly with efficient SinkHorn algorithm or net-flow solver.
 The minimization is conducted via a gradient-based optimizer, where the gradients are computed with reverse mode automatic differentiation.

 To begin with, we first construct the sample `x` of the targeted distribution and the sample `s` from the desired distribution and compute the loss function with [`sinkhorn`](@ref)